shuozhixu/Binary-Wire_2025/README.md

 The purpose of this project is to calculate the yield strengths of nanowires in 90 refractory random binaries that consist of 5 refractory metals: Mo, Nb, Ta, V, and W. Both tensile and compressive loadings will be considered.
 In addition, because of the randomness in atomic distribution, three distributions are considered for each binary.
 As a result, a total of $90 \times 2 \times 3 = 540$ calculations are needed.

-The tensile and compressive yield strengths of nanowires in all 10 ternaries, 5 quaternaries, and 1 quinary that are made of the same 5 metals have been calculated in [this paper](http://dx.doi.org/10.1016/j.jallcom.2023.170556), which should be followed very closely.
+The tensile and compressive yield strengths of nanowires in all 10 ternaries, 5 quaternaries, and 1 quinary that are made of the same 5 metals have been calculated in [this paper](https://shuozhixu.github.io/publications/mpe/xu_bcc.mpea_jac.2023.pdf), which should be followed very closely.
 Yield strengths of nanowires in the 5 pure metals were calculated in the same paper too.

-## Mo<sub>1-_x_</sub>Nb<sub>_x_</sub> binary
+## Mo<sub>1-_x_</sub>Nb<sub>_x_</sub> system

 ### _x_ = 0.1, tensile deformation